 Apollo to offer multibillion-dollar investment in Intel

-Potential investment is struggling chipmaker comes as rival Qualcomm floats idea of a friendly takeover
+Potential investment in struggling chipmaker comes as rival Qualcomm floats idea of a friendly takeover

-Intel chief executive Pat Gelsinger is struggling to convince sceptical markets about this turnaround plan.
+Intel chief executive Pat Gelsinger: he is struggling to convince sceptical markets about his turnaround plan.
 Photograph: Annabelle Chih/Bloomberg via Getty Images

-The development comes as rival chipmaker Qualcomm floated the idea of a friendly takeover of Intel, people with knowledge of the matter said on Saturday, raising the prospect of one of the biggest-ever M&A deals.
+The development comes after San Diego-based Qualcomm floated a friendly takeover of Intel, people with knowledge of the matter said on Saturday, raising the prospect of one of the biggest ever M&A deals.
+Neither deal has been finalised.

 READ MORE